 - 2:1 Match on retirement savings.

 - Chart Abstraction and Audits: Develops and maintains tracking method for concurrent review of stroke patients to ensure compliance with all quality metrics.
-With great proficiency, performs accurate and timely data abstraction including but not limited to data for CMS, TJC, GWTG, QA initiatives, and the internal Stroke Log.
+Performs accurate and timely data abstraction including but not limited to data for CMS, TJC, GWTG, QA initiatives, and the internal Stroke Log.
 Review all IV tPA and endovascular intervention cases to ensure protocols were followed; research details when problems arise, present case to Leadership.
 Maintains knowledge of measure specifications and data definitions necessary to complete this work.
-Leads inter-rater reliability sessions to ensure abstraction accuracy and success in external agency validation.
+Participates in or leads inter-rater reliability sessions to ensure abstraction accuracy and success in external agency validation.
 Provides training to other team members and serves as a resource for data abstraction requirements, ensuring reliability and validity of data.

 - Data Management: Works with data from many different clinical and administrative sources (internal and external to the UM-CSC) and has expertise to abstract, merge, manage, and prepare the data in the form of useful information to aid in analysis.
 Creation and maintenance of program specific patient satisfaction data as requirement by TJC, assessing and communicating trends for CSC leadership to determine correct interventions to reduce readmission rates and manage patient needs in correct level of care setting (e.g. outpatient clinic).